intel-lab-lkp/linux/Documentation/admin-guide/mm/hugetlbpage.rst

 options.

-The ``/proc/meminfo`` file provides information about the total number of persistent hugetlb pages in the kernel's huge page pool.
+The ``/proc/meminfo`` file provides information about the total number of hugetlb pages in the kernel's huge page pool.
 It also displays default huge page size and information about the number of free, reserved and surplus huge pages in the pool of huge pages of default size.
 The huge page size is needed for generating the proper alignment and